xingyumex/AFEN/README.md

 ## Overview

 This repository contains the source code and supplementary materials for the paper titled `Aqua fusion enhancement network: an approach for enhanced visibility in underwater digital images`.
-This research focuses on the visual enhancement of underwater images and is currently under review
+This research focuses on the visual enhancement of low-illumination underwater images and is currently under review

 ![View Image](AFEN.png)